Shade110111/MA1805-Final-Project/README.txt

 Originally it was hard to tell that for a new player that the numbers corresponded to old ingredients so I added animated notificatione exclamation marks, It was hard to tell two boba needed to be in the cup if the milk was already poured so I added a progress bar under the out button which would only light up when the drink was complete.
-Libraries in index.html was not capitalised by default and git pages are case sensitive while live server is not.
+Undeclared variables sometimes work with live server but do not work with git pages so I corrected this for 'chunk'.

 github repo: https://github.com/Shade110111/MA1805-Final-Project